samdmarshall/AOS-Downloader/README.md

 ### Command Console

 The application's command console will give you full access to all of the features of `aosd`.
 To enter the console run the binary with no flags passed.
 To get usage information use the `help` command.
+For more information, please check out the [guided tutorial]((https://github.com/samdmarshall/AOS-Downloader/wiki/Tutorial) on the wiki.

 ### Flags